-As you start your cancer journey and begin understanding your diagnosis and treatment options, you may have a great deal of information to process.
-Scripps MD Anderson Cancer Center is here to help you with making significant decisions.
+As you start your cancer journey and begin to understand your diagnosis and treatment options, you may have a great deal of information to process.
+Scripps MD Anderson Cancer Center is here to help you.
 We take a patient-centered approach to care, keeping you informed and answering your questions at every step, so you can feel confident and in control of your care.

-The following tips can help you start managing your journey.
+The following tips can help you get started.

 Having the support of others as you move through your cancer journey is valuable in many ways.
 Scripps MD Anderson Cancer Center will pair you with a nurse navigator who will guide and support you throughout your medical care and connect you with helpful resources.
 Family and friends can accompany you to appointments, assist when you’re not feeling well, take care of errands and simply be there when you need them.

 In addition to your nurse navigator, you will have a multidisciplinary team of Scripps MD Anderson cancer care professionals with expertise in your specific cancer type and treatment.
 Your personalized cancer care team may include: